-Individual work under staff guidance on curriculum problems, utilization of community resources, planning of curriculum units.
+VOINDATUR 1-3 Credits Individual work under staff guidance on curriculum problems, utilization of community resources, planning of curriculum units.
 Delivered in faced-to-face web-enhanced format and fully online format.

-600 PHILOSOPHIES OF EDUCATION Examination of basic philosophical problems underlying broad educational questions that confront society.
-Provides foundation for understanding of questions of modern society and education.
+600 PHILOSOPHIES OF EDUCATION

+Examination of basic philosophical problems underlying broad educational questions that confront society.
+Intended to provide a foundation for understanding of questions of modern society and
-602 COMPARATIVE AND INTERNATIONAL EDUCATION3 credits

-Comparative study of selected national school systems with reference to forces that shape their characteristics.
-Different theoretical approaches used in study of comparative education also investigated.
+602 COMPARATIVE AND INTERNATIONAL EDUCATION Comparative study of selected national school systems with reference to forces that shape their characteristics.
+Different theoretical approaches used in study of comparative education

-604 TOPICAL SEMINAR IN THE CULTURAL FOUNDATIONS OF EDUCATION 3 credits Issues and subjects related to study of educational institutions, theories and/or ideas.
+TOPICAL SEMINAR IN THE CULTURAL FOUNDATIONS OF EDUCATION Issues and subjects related to study of educational institutions, theories and/or ideas.
 Different topics will be offered from section to section.
 Delivered in faced-to-face web-enhanced format and fully online format.

-614 PLANNING FOR TECHNOLOGY Emphasizes the process of planning for the use of technology in the school.
+PLANNING FOR TECHNOLOGY

+Emphasizes the process of planning for the use of technology in the school.
 Includes plans for faculty support and alternative arrangements of computer set ups.

-620 PSYCHOLOGY OF INSTRUCTION FOR TEACHING AND LEARNING 3 credits

-Current theories and research in the areas of cognition and learning, development, and motivation that underlay approaches to teaching in any context.
+PSYCHOLOGY OF INSTRUCTION FOR TEACHING AND LEARNING3 credits Current theories and research in the areas of cognition and learning, development, and motivation that underlay approaches to teaching in any context.

-624 SEMINAR: EDUCATIONAL PSYCHOLOGY (May be repeated for a total of six credits.
+SEMINAR: EDUCATIONAL PSYCHOLOGY 3 credits (May be repeated for a total of six credits.
 In-depth study of research in selected areas of learning, development, evaluation and motivation.

-629 FUNDAMENTAL IN E-LEARNING The nature, purpose, history and philosophy of e-learning will be explored through examination of associated trends and issues.
+FUNDAMENTAL IN E-LEARNING The nature, purpose, history and philosophy of e-learning will be explored through examina-tion of associated trends and issues.
 Establishment of a learning community will be addressed in the face-to-face course component.
 E-learning course/certificate overviews will be discussed.

-630 TOPICAL SEMINAR IN COMPUTER-BASED EDUCATION 3 credits (May be repeated for a total of six credits.
+TOPICAL SEMINAR IN COMPUTER-BASED EDUCATION (May be repeated for a total of six credits.
 Advanced topics related to development, implementation, research and evaluation in C.B.E.
 Student involvement emphasized, required.
 Knowledge of programming language recommended.

-631 INSTRUCTIONAL DESIGN

-The theory and practice of Instructional Design (ID) involves a systematic approach to the analysis, design, development, evaluation, and implementation of effective instruction.
+INSTRUCTIONAL DESIGN 3 credits The theory and practice of Instructional Design (ID) involves a systematic approach to the analysis, design, development, evaluation, and implementation of effective instruction.

-632 WEB-BASED LEARNING SYSTEMS

-The purpose of this course is to help students become proficient in the design and development of web-based learning systems for training and education.
+WEB-BASED LEARNING SYSTEMS 3 credits The purpose of this course is to help students become proficient in the design and develop-ment of web-based learning systems for training and education.
 Delivered in faced-to-face web-enhanced format and fully online format.